Alabama Court Records

 What is an Aggravated DWI in Alabama?

-Alabama does not recognize a DWI as a separate offense, and all violations relating to alcohol use while operating a vehicle are DUIs.
+Alabama does not recognize a DWI as a separate offense, and all violations relating to alcohol use while operating a vehicle are considered DUIs.
 While other states recognize an aggravated DWI as the offense a motorist commits by operating a motor vehicle with a very high blood alcohol content, this type of violation is a DUI in Alabama with more severe punishment.

 What Happens When You Get a DWI in Alabama?